Lunat1q/Catchem-PoGo/README.md

 <h2>Extra features (from PokeMobBot) project)</h2>

  - [Discovery pathing function -> bot continue to walk in radom direction from pokestop to pokestop, it pick closest pokestop each turn!]
+ - [Detailed info for every Poke you have]
+ - [CustomRoute feature!
+You can create custom routes right from UI]
+ - [Manual Transfer/Favorite/Evolve/LevelUp/Recycle from UI!]
+ - [Batch creation of accounts]
+ - [Bot schedule!
+Set desired working time for every day of the week!]
  - [Force move option, just double click to the map and bot will start moving there!]
  - [Proxy support]
  - [All settings from UI]